knoorbakhsh/knoorbakhsh.github.io/_pages/about.md

 - Graph theory
 - Graph Search Algorithms

+**Trivia**
-In my non-academic life, I enjoy swimming and skiing.
+- In my non-academic life, I enjoy swimming and skiing.
 I am a professional swimmer with more than ten years of experience in top national teams and competitions.